 Transfer from Primary to Secondary School

 The transfer from Primary to Secondary School is co-ordinated by Torbay Local Authority.
-You can find all the information you need at //www.torbay.gov.uk by following the links to Education and Learning, Schools then Admission and Transfers.
+You can find all the information you need on Torbay Council's website, which you can access using the following link: https://www.torbay.gov.uk/schools-and-learning/admissions/.

 If your child attends a primary school in Torbay, you will receive a letter directly from Torbay Council with login information that will enable you to complete an online application.
 The local authority distribute a booklet, known as TIPS1, via Torbay primary schools towards the end of Year 5 which contains information about all of the secondary schools in Torbay and a paper version of the application form.
 The TIPS1 booklet is also available on Torbay Council’s website.